 A Social Contract to Keep Putin in Power

 Since Vladimir Putin came to power in the Kremlin in Fall 1999, the government followed an implicit social contract based on a trade-off between economic prosperity and political liberties: the government provides steady improvements in living standards and in turn, citizens refrain from political demands.
-As Cook and Dimitrov (2017: 10) explain: “the terms of the contract were dictated by the state, not bargained with society; …. these terms nevertheless imposed constraints on both parties: the regime acted as if it had to deliver these policy goods and allocational outcomes in order to maintain political and social stability; the population had to receive them in order to remain quiescent and conformist.”
+As Cook and Dimitrov (2017, 10) explain: “the terms of the contract were dictated by the state, not bargained with society; [….] these terms nevertheless imposed constraints on both parties: the regime acted as if it had to deliver these policy goods and allocational outcomes in order to maintain political and social stability; the population had to receive them in order to remain quiescent and conformist.”
 In terms of macroeconomic policies, such a contract was based on a substantially higher growth in per capita consumption than the rate of growth in per capita GDP.
 In other words, the living standards of Russian citizens were improving faster than the economy.
 The accelerated growth in consumption became possible thanks to steadily increasing energy prices.
 Yet, because in most sectors of the Russian economy labor productivity failed to follow the growth in wages, the Russian economy suffered from a significant increase in labor costs.

 Cook and Dimitrov (2017, 18) have argued that the Putin-era social contract has been maintained through the 2008–2009 recession and the first three years of the current economic downturn, but “at great costs in both budget expenditures and market inefficiencies.”
 Thus, the government has continued to maintain pension income stability, industrial employment protections, and health care guarantees, and Putin’s government justified these policies with the rhetoric of state responsibility for society’s well-being and the maintenance of social stability.
 Before the elections in 2012, Putin, forgetting about the modernization agenda, made extensive spending promises, including raising pensions and public-sector salaries and massive new investment in the military-industrial complex.
-As Juliet Johnson (2012) has shown, Putin himself estimated that the social spending commitments would cost 3% of GDP per year, while in other estimates this was as high as 8%.
+As Juliet Johnson (2012) has shown, Putin himself estimated that the social spending commitments would cost 3 percent of GDP per year, while in other estimates this was as high as 8 percent.

 As Daniel Treisman (2014) has demonstrated, until 2014 Putin’s approval ratings closely correlated with economic performance.
-After the 2014 annexation of Crimea, the nature of Putin’s popularity has fundamentally changed: his social contract with the population was no longer about economics but rather Russia’s geopolitical status (Guriev 2016).
+After the 2014 annexation of Crimea, the nature of Putin’s popularity has fundamentally changed: his social contract with the population was no longer about economics but rather Russia’s geopolitical status (Guriev, 2016).
 Despite the economic recession, Putin’s popularity has remained at a level above 80 percent.

 State-Business Relations Limit Business Opportunities to Influence Politics